LLNL/MuyGPyS/README.md

 on torch.Tensor objects.
 Due to PyTorch's lack of support for the Bessel function of the second kind, we only support special cases of the Matern kernel, in particular when the smoothness parameter is $\nu = 1/2, 3/2,$ or $5/2$.
-The RBF kernel is supported at the Matern kernel with $\nu = \infty$.
+The RBF kernel is supported as the Matern kernel with $\nu = \infty$.

 The `MuyGPyS` framework is implemented as a custom PyTorch layer.
-In the high-level API found in examples/muygps_torch, a PyTorch MuyGPs model is assumed to have two components: a model.embedding which deforms the original feature data, and a model.GP_layer which does Gaussian Process regression on the deformed feature space.
+In the high-level API found in `examples/muygps_torch`, a PyTorch MuyGPs `model` is assumed to have two components: a `model.embedding` which deforms the original feature data, and a `model.GP_layer` which does Gaussian Process regression on the deformed feature space.
 A code example is provided below.

 ```